-- 1. Mr Denis Kessler, Chairman and CEO, SCOR Inducted into the Hall of Fame; - The Late Mr Robert Kiln, Founder, R J Kiln & Company Inducted posthumously into the Hall of Fame; - Mr Martin Eling, Mr Christian Biener, and Mr Jan Wirfs (not present) from the University of St. Gallen - Recipients of the Shin Research Awards for Excellence; - Mr Rowan Douglas, CEO, Capital, Science & Policy, Willis Group - Recipient of the Kenneth Black Jr Distinguished Service Award; - Dr Qixiang Sun, Dean, School of Economics, Peking University - Recipient of the John S Bickley Founder's Award; and - Mr Randy Dumm, Florida State University; Mr Mark Johnson, University of Central Florida; and Mr Charles Watson, Jr, Watson Technical Consulting (not present) - Recipients of the Shin Research Awards for Excellence.
+- 1. Mr Denis Kessler, Chairman and CEO, SCOR Inducted into the Hall of Fame: - 2.
+The Late Mr Robert Kiln, Founder, R J Kiln & Company -Inducted posthumously into the Hall of Fame; - 3.
+Mr Martin Eling, Mr Christian Biener, and Mr Jan Wirfs (not present) from the University of St. Gallen - Recipients of the Shin Research Awards for Excellence; - 4.
+Mr Rowan Douglas, CEO, Capital, Science & Policy, Willis Group - Recipient of the Kenneth Black Jr Distinguished Service Award; - 5.
+Dr Qixiang Sun.
+Dean.
+School of Economics.
+Peking University - Recipient of the John S Bickley Founder's Award; and - 6.
+Mr Randy Dumm, Florida State University; Mr Mark Johnson, University of Central Florida; and Mr Charles Watson, Jr, Watson Technical Consulting (not present) - r Michael Morrissey, President & CEO of IIS has said that the next installment of the annual conference will be held at the Waldorf Astoria in New York, 14-17 June.
+Helming the Organising Committee is industry veteran Ralph Mucerino, Senior Vice President, AIG & CEO of Consumer Insurance Americas at AIG Property Casualty.